Gangnam Style (music video): Synopsis

 The video starts out with Psy, who is lounging at what looks like a sandy beach, under a sun umbrella and holding a cold drink, but the camera zooms out to reveal he is actually at a playground.
 The video then alternates between the playground, where a boy (Hwang Min-woo) dances next to him; and a row of horses in stalls, where Psy performs his signature "invisible horse dance".
-As Psy (and two girls) walk through a parking garage, they are pelted by pieces of newspaper, trash, and snow.
-At a sauna, dressed in a blue towel, he rests his head on a fat man's shoulder while another man covered in tattoos is stretching.
-He then sings in front of two men playing Janggi (Korean chess), dances with a woman at a tennis court and bounces around on a tour bus of seniors.
+As Psy and two girls walk through a parking garage, they are pelted by pieces of newspaper, trash, and snow.
+At a sauna, dressed in a blue towel, Psy rests his head on a fat man's shoulder while another man covered in tattoos is stretching.
+He then sings in front of two men playing Janggi (Korean chess), dances with a woman at a tennis court, and bounces around on a tour bus of seniors.
 The scenes alternate quickly until there is an explosion near the chess players (portrayed by Big Bang members Seungri and Daesung), causing them to jump off the bench.
 Psy immediately walks towards the camera, pointing and shouting "Oppan Gangnam Style".
 The chorus starts as he and some dancers perform at a horse stable.
 He dances as two women walk backwards.
 He dances at the tennis court, a carousel, and the tour bus.
 He shuffles into an outdoor yoga session and on a boat.
 The camera zooms in on a woman's buttocks, then shows Psy "yelling" at it.

 The chorus ends and he is seen at a parking lot, where Psy is approached by a man (Yoo Jae-suk) in a yellow suit who steps out of a red Mercedes-Benz SLK 200; they have a dance duel.
 He then appears in an elevator underneath a man (Noh Hong-chul) who is straddling him and thrusting his pelvis.
 The man in the yellow suit then gets in his car and leaves.
-The camera pans and it shows Psy in the subway station, where he boards the train and notices an attractive young woman (Hyuna) dancing.
+The camera pans and it shows Psy in the subway station, where he boards the train and notices a young woman (Hyuna) dancing.
 At one of the train stops, he approaches the girl in slow motion, and she does the same.
 They start to embrace.
 He then tells the girl "Oppan Gangnam Style", and they horse dance along with some others at the train station, commencing the second chorus.
-He also surfaces from a spa.
+He also surfaces from a spa hot tub.

 Psy sings to the girl at a night club as people in various costumes walk behind them.
 He raps in a serious tone in an enclosed space, but when he says "You know what I'm saying" the camera zooms out, and it is revealed that he is actually sitting on a toilet with his pants down.
-Psy, the girl and the group of people in costumes do the horse dance and strike a final pose.
-After a brief reprise of the dance duel, Psy says, "Oppan Gangnam style", and the video finishes with a cartoon graphic.
+Psy, the girl, and the group of people in costumes do the horse dance and strike a final pose.
+After a brief reprise of the dance duel, Psy says, "Oppan Gangnam style", and the video finishes with a cartoon graphic of Psy at the stable.